Cycling and hand

 Young children and babies can experience cycling on bikes with trailers, child bike seats or family bikes too.

-It takes approximately 40 minutes to get to Watchtree from Calvert Lakes, so we usually spend a whole day there.
+It takes approximately 40 minutes to get to Watchtree from Calvert Lakes, so we usually spend a long morning or afternoon here, but we can also take a packed lunch and easily spend whole day there.
 There are picnic benches for packed lunches or a café that serves food, cakes and drinks.
+The duration of our cycling and hand biking sessions depends entirely on the needs of a group.

 Stay in touch